 In year 7, the curriculum is organised so that the majority of teaching takes place in tutor groups.
 Much of this teaching occurs within the Laureates ‘school within a school’, but our extensive specialised classrooms are utilised whenever possible.

-To best prepare our students for the ever increasing technological and scientific world which they will inherit, all students all study science, which is always taught in specialist, well equipped science laboratories.
+To best prepare our students for the ever-increasing technological and scientific world which they will inherit, all students all study science, which is always taught in specialist, well-equipped science laboratories.
 Topics are arranged to cover an equal share of biology, chemistry and physics as well as ‘how science works’ and the range of highly qualified and experienced specialist teachers available in each of these subjects ensures that students are well prepared in all 3 subjects prior to starting their Triple Science GCSEs in year 9.
-Computer Science is also taught by specialist teachers in specialised facilities.
+Computer Science (both computational thinking and programming) is also taught as part of a rotation of Information Technology topics by specialist teachers in specialised facilities.

 Bosworth is unique in the area in offering both French and Spanish in our Laureates curriculum.
-Parents will be given the opportunity to express a preference for which language they would prefer their child to study as their main foreign language, but the opportunity to study both will arise through our Enrichment Programme.
+Parents are invited to express a preference for which language they would prefer their child to study as their main foreign language, but the opportunity to study both will arise through our Enrichment Programme.

-Creativity is also an important aspect of life and it is important to foster creative thinking in as many forms as possible.
+Creativity is an important aspect of life and it is important that our curriculum fosters creative thinking in as many forms as possible.
 We encourage the development of creativity through two main curriculum strands, Performance and ADT (Art, Design and Technology).
 There are also additional opportunities through our Enrichment Programme.
-The Performance programme allows students to explore the various aspects of performing arts through music, drama and dance, whilst he ADT programme provides access to various forms of Art including 2D, 3D and textiles; product design and cooking.
+The Performance programme allows students to explore the various aspects of performing arts through music, drama and dance, whilst the ADT programme provides access to various forms of Art including 2D, 3D and textiles; product design and cooking.

-The enrichment programme for year 7 includes Musical Theatre, Pinhole Photography, Enamelling, Let’s Cook!, Street Dance, Video Making and Editing, Film Studies, Upcycling, Garden Design and Maintenance, Forensic Science, The Art of Arguing and Additional French and/or Spanish.
+The enrichment programme in Key Stage 3 changes each year, based on the interests of our students.
+In the past, our enrichment programme has included Musical Theatre, Pinhole Photography, Enamelling, Let’s Cook!, Street Dance, Video Making and Editing, Film Studies, Upcycling, Garden Design and Maintenance, Forensic Science, The Art of Arguing and Additional French and/or Spanish.